Working as a Walmart cart pusher is a great entry-level job that requires no skills or experience.

 The average hourly base pay of a cart pusher is approximately $11.00.
 This will depend on your location as some areas pay higher and some are lower.

 We scoured the web to try and find what prior – or existing Walmart cart pushers were saying about their jobs.
-Below are some links and comments so you can learn a bit more about what to expect before making the decision to apply.
+Below are some comments from real cart pushers so you can learn a bit more about what to expect before making the decision to apply.

 The job itself is easy.
 It is the weather conditions, the customers, asshole management and being understaffed that make it difficult.
 If you are by yourself in 100+ degree high humidity weather and it’s extremely busy and your store is understaffed and your front end managers are assholes, then it is literally hell mode.